 In considering convictions the Council is bound to accept the determination of any court of law as conclusive evidence that the practitioner was guilty of the offence of which he was convicted.
 Practitioners who face a criminal charge should remember this if they are advised to plead guilty, or not to appeal against a conviction merely to avoid publicity or a severe sentence.
-It is not open to a practitioner who has been convicted of an offence to argue before the Preliminary Investigation Committee or the Malaysian Veterinary Council that he was in fact innocent.
+It is not open to a practitioner who has been convicted of an offence to argue before the Preliminary Investigation Committee hereby referred to as 'PIC" of the MVC that he was in fact innocent.
 It is therefore unwise for a practitioner to plead guilty in a court of law to a charge to which he believes that he has a defence.